 Here, you can start looking into smart locks, doorbells and security cameras to make your home a safe one as well as a smart one.

-We have opted to cover budgets of $1,000 to $2,000 in this article instead of sticking to one price, because at this level it is all about expansion.
-Do you want just a couple of smart lights for $100, or do you want voice-controlled bulbs in every room, potentially costing thousands?
+We have chosen the budget of $1,000 to $2,000 in this article instead of sticking to one price, because at this level it is all about expansion and personal preference.
+Do you want just a handful of smart lights for $100, or do you want voice-controlled bulbs in every room, potentially costing thousands?

 How to build a smart home for between $1,000 and $2,000